Emurasoft/emurasoft.github.io/en/dlg/customize/advanced/index.md

 ## Auto check box

 If this box is checked, EmEditor automatically determines whether a temporary file should be used to open a file depending on the available memory size.
 When this option is enabled, EmEditor will use a temporary file if the file size to be opened is more than approximately 1/4 of the available memory.
 Setting this option allows EmEditor to optimize the speed both for read and write.
-However, if you mainly read large files and don't edit them, disabling this option and entering a smaller number in theMinimum File Size to use Temporary File text box makes EmEditor to read large files faster.
+However, if you mainly read large files and don't edit them, disabling this option and entering a smaller number in the **Minimum File Size to use Temporary File** text box makes EmEditor to read large files faster.

 ## Minimum File Size to use Temporary File text box